How can my students learn about resources and services in the Yale-NUS and NUS Libraries?

 - Requesting articles and books through Interlibrary Loan / Document Delivery Service

 Can my students meet individually with a librarian?

 The Yale-NUS librarians are happy to meet with students about their research needs.
-Students can drop by the Reading Room; however, for in-depth questions, we recommend requesting a consultation with a Librarian.
+Students can drop by the Library; however, for in-depth questions, we recommend requesting a consultation with a Librarian.